dequelabs/axe-devtools-html-api-examples/Node/vue-browser/README.md

 # axe DevTools Vue Browser API Example

-Using axe DevTools Vue Browser, you can integrate axe DevTools into your existing testing environment.
-This example project demonstrates how axe DevTools Vue Browser is used to detect accessibility issues and generates reports in CSV, HTML, JSON, and XML formats.
+Using the axe DevTools browser package, you can integrate axe DevTools into your existing testing environment.
+This example project demonstrates how axe DevTools browser is used with Vue to detect accessibility issues and generates reports in CSV, HTML, JSON, and XML formats.

 ## Prerequisites
 - npm